wp-plugins/cp-import/readme.txt

 = Did College Publisher write this plugin? =

 No. This plugin was written by John Luetke (johnl1479) to aid in the Marquette Tribune's move from College Publisher to Wordpress.
-Niether the College Media Network nor MTV Netowrks support or endorse this plugin.
+Niether the College Media Network nor MTV Networks support or endorse this plugin.

 = Is this compatible with Wordpress MU? =